 •To get to our school we had to walk through a graveyard (nice) and one of the graves had an angel sat on top.
 Rumour had it that if you ran around it 3 times it would open it’s eyes.
 I ran around it 3 times.
 Did she open her eyes?
 Search me, I was out of there like a rat up a drainpipe.
 I wasn’t sticking round to find out.
 Hard as nails me…

 •The cottage next to the school housed a witch.
 Honest.
 Mandy’s cousins aunty’s friend told my brother that he saw her warts and all.
-If your ball goes in her garden and you go in there to get it she’ll get you.
+If your ball goes in her garden and you go in there to get it she’ll eat it.
 Then eat you.
 In all the years I went to that primary school I never once saw who lived there.
 Maybe that’s not a bad thing…

 •There were devil worshippers at the tower in the hills.
 They sacrificed humans so don’t even think about going camping, they’ll dance round a fire with torches and chop random bits of you off.
 This could possibly be true I suppose but who the heck wants to find out?!!